 Here are the 10 items you need to perform to be properly prepared for your home inspection.

-This includes the attic, hot water heater and the electrical panel.
+This includes the attic, hot water heater, and electrical panel.

 Number Two: Change the filter in your HVAC system and clean the dust off the vent covers